cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 Essential external traffic destined to resources managed by Cockroach Labs will always be allowed regardless of user-specified egress policy.
 {{site.data.alerts.end}}

-1. Make a `POST` request ordering the API to update your cluster's egress policy.
+1. Make a `POST` request ordering the API to update your cluster's egress policy from default allow-all to deny-all.
+This is needed before you can add egress rules to allowed external destinations.

     {% include_cached copy-clipboard.html %}
     ~~~shell